 Witnesses of the bloody events in the Syrian city in 1982 speak as protests force open the veil of fear and secrecy.

-Locals said they face starvation due to dwindling supplies and near-constant attacks by snipers and mortar fire from forces loyal to the president.
+Locals said they face starvation due to dwindling supplies and daily attacks by snipers and mortar fire from forces loyal to the president.

 “There is nothing.
 Everything is fighting and bombs.
 And war.
 Even if we want to go to the next street we can’t,” he said.

-International journalists have been restricted from travelling freely in the country, but Al Jazeera’s Jane Ferguson was able to enter Homs, which she described as resembling a “ghost town”.
+International journalists have been restricted from travelling freely in the country, but Al Jazeera’s Jane Ferguson was able to enter Homs, which she said resembled a “ghost town”.